-The recital must include at least one work by a 20th/21st century composer.
+The recital must include at least one work by a living composer.

 Option 2 only: Candidates should produce, and bring with them to the examination, a written programme.
 This should comprise, for each piece performed, the composer, the date of composition and a brief description of the music, identifying any distinguishing features.